crate/langchain-cratedb/README.md

 | [CrateDB]
 | [Community Forum]

-The `langchain-cratedb` package implements core LangChain abstractions using [CrateDB] or [CrateDB Cloud].
+The `langchain-cratedb` package implements the [CrateDB provider for LangChain], i.e. core LangChain abstractions using [CrateDB] or [CrateDB Cloud].

-The package is released under the MIT license.

-Feel free to use the abstraction as provided or else modify them / extend them as appropriate for your own application.
+Feel free to use the abstractions as provided or else modify them / extend them as appropriate for your own applications.
 We appreciate contributions of any kind.

 ## Introduction